P7h/storm-camel-example/README.md

 ## Features
 * Application receives a random company name from a Spout every 200 milliseconds.<br>
 * Bolt counts frequency of the each company name passed on from the Spout.<br>
-* This frequency is written to ActiveMQ using JMS. <br>
+* This frequency is written to ActiveMQ using JMS.<br>
 * Camel is used to read these values from ActiveMQ and also write to a Websocket.<br>
 * Front-end reads from the Websocket and visualizes the output in a Bar chart using Highcharts and updates the chart in real-time to reflect the latest count provided by the Bolt.<br>
 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
-Import the project in your favorite IDE and you can quickly follow the code.
+Import the project in your favorite IDE and you can quickly follow the code.<br>
-* As of today, this codebase has almost no or very less comments.
+* As of today, this codebase has almost no or very less comments.<br>

 ## Demo
 ![GIF of visualization](https://raw.github.com/P7h/storm-camel-example/master/Storm-Camel-Websockets__Demo.gif)